-As a relatively easy style to maintain, these plaits don’t require washing or brushing every day.
+As a relatively easy style to maintain, these braids don’t require washing or brushing every day.
 But, there are definitely some steps you should consider if you want to increase their staying power.

 Still want to know how long do box braids last?
 ATH sits down with our resident hairstylist for her top tips on maintaining your braids:

-Elena Diaz, All Things Hair resident hairstylist reveals, “box braids can last from 4 to 6 weeks.
-6 weeks is the most time I would recommend keeping them in your hair and two months is the absolute max I would suggest leaving your box braids in.”
+Elena Diaz, All Things Hair resident hairstylist reveals, “Box braids can last from 4 to 6 weeks.
+6 weeks is the most time I would recommend keeping them in your hair.
+Two months is the absolute max I would suggest leaving your box braids in.”

 Also, make sure there’s no more tension on the braid than you’re comfortable with, even if that means they’re slightly shorter or ‘looser’.
-If you are concerned, book a consultation with an experienced braider before you take the plunge and ask as many questions about the process.
+If you are concerned, book a consultation with an experienced braider before you take the plunge and ask any questions you have about the process.